 We are a clinical-stage specialty pharmaceutical company with limited operating history.
 Since inception, we have incurred significant net losses.
-We incurred net losses of \$5.2 million and \$8.5 million for the years ended December 31, 2013 and 2014, respectively.
-As of December 31, 2014, we had an accumulated deficit of \$20.7 million.
-We have financed our operations to date with \$31.5 million in gross proceeds raised in private placements of redeemable convertible preferred stock.
+We incurred net losses of \$5.2 million and \$8.5 million for the years ended December 31, 2013 and 2014, respectively, and \$5.2 million for the six months ended June 30, 2015.
+As of June 30, 2015, we had an accumulated deficit of \$27.2 million.
+Through September 1, 2015, we have financed our operations with \$71.5 million in gross proceeds raised in private placements of convertible preferred stock.
 We have no products approved for commercialization and have never generated any revenue.

 We have devoted substantially all of our financial resources and efforts to development of our lead drug candidate, A-101 for the treatment of SK, including preclinical studies and clinical trials.
 We have completed three Phase 2 clinical trials of A-101 in patients with SK.
 In addition to developing A-101 for the treatment of SK, we are also developing A-101 as a prescription treatment for common warts as well as A-102, a gel dosage form of hydrogen peroxide, as a prescription treatment for SK and common warts.
+We plan to develop A-201 as an oral treatment for alopecia totalis and alopecia universalis and A-301 as a topical treatment for patchy AA.
 Therefore, we expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially as we:

-- § continue our ongoing clinical trials evaluating A-101 for the treatment of SK; - § pursue regulatory approvals for A-101 for the treatment of SK and for any other drug candidates that successfully complete clinical trials; - § initiate clinical trials of our other drug candidates, including A-101 for the treatment of common warts and A-102 for the treatment of SK and common warts; - § seek to discover and develop additional drug candidates; - § ultimately establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any drug candidates for which we may obtain regulatory approval; - seek to in-license or acquire additional drug candidates for other dermatological conditions; - § adapt our regulatory compliance efforts to incorporate requirements applicable to marketed drugs; - § maintain, expand and protect our intellectual property portfolio; - § hire additional clinical, manufacturing and scientific personnel; - § add operational, financial and management information systems and personnel, including personnel to support our drug development and planned future commercialization efforts; and - § incur additional legal, accounting and other expenses in operating as a public company.
+- § continue our ongoing clinical trials evaluating A-101 for the treatment of SK; - § pursue regulatory approvals for A-101 for the treatment of SK and for any other drug candidates that successfully complete clinical trials; - § initiate clinical trials of our other drug candidates, including A-101 for the treatment of common warts, A-102 for the treatment of SK and common warts, and A-201 and A-301 for the treatment of AA; - § seek to discover and develop additional drug candidates; - § ultimately establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any drug candidates for which we may obtain regulatory approval; - seek to in-license or acquire additional drug candidates for other dermatological conditions; - § adapt our regulatory compliance efforts to incorporate requirements applicable to marketed drugs; - § maintain, expand and protect our intellectual property portfolio; - § hire additional clinical, manufacturing and scientific personnel; - § add operational, financial and management information systems and personnel, including personnel to support our drug development and planned future commercialization efforts; and - § incur additional legal, accounting and other expenses in operating as a public company.